 One thing about content – it’s rarely lengthy.
 Which means every word in your text has to be put there for a reason.
 Always aim to keep your writing concise and to the point – you’re writing with a purpose, after all.

-7) Perfect your metas
+7) Perfect your meta titles

 If you’ve started your writing screen unfamiliar with what a good meta title and meta description look like, it’s well worth making the effort to find out.
 The good news is, they’re not that long at all, so with some practise we’re sure you’ll be able to come up with some great examples.
 The not-so-good news is that meta titles and descriptions can make or break a text when it comes to visibility.
 Their job is to harness the attention of potential readers and encourage them to read voraciously what you’ve worked so hard to create.